bishwaG/Nextpie/README.md

 In case you decide to deploy Nextpie in a production environment please [clear the database](docs/db-clear-test-data.md) and add [SMTP](docs/config-email.md) details in email configuration (web interface >> Settings >> SMTP settings).

-> NOTE: With Nextpie >=0.0.2, Nextflow pielines need [nf-nextpie(https://github.com/bishwaG/nf-nextpie)] plugin (client) to upload resource usage data to Nextpie.
+> NOTE: With Nextpie >=0.0.2, Nextflow pipelines need [nf-nextpie(https://github.com/bishwaG/nf-nextpie)] plugin (a client) to upload resource usage data to Nextpie.
 Nextpie users do not have to fiddle with their pipeline code anymore to integrate Nextpie.
-The data will be uploaded on the fly to Nextpie when a pipeline comopletes.
+The data will be uploaded on the fly to Nextpie when a pipeline completes.
 The [example pipeline](docs/nextflow-workflow.md) provides more details on how to use the plugin.

 ## Requirements
 Nextpie is tested in Python `v3.9` in Redhat Exterprise Linux 9 and Ubuntu 24.04 LTS.
 All the python packages in requirements files under the directory `requirements` have version enforcement.
 Thus, it should work with other Linux distributions as long as you are able to create a Python virtual environment using mentioned version of Python packages.